saimn/sigal/docs/album_information.rst

 If this file does not exist or if some meta-data is missing:

-- The directory's name is used for the title (dashes and underscores are replaced with spaces).
+- The directory's name is used for the title.
-- The first image of the directory is used as thumbnail.
+- The first landscape image of the directory is used as thumbnail, or the first image if no landscape image is found.

 .. _markdown: http://daringfireball.net/projects/markdown/